NekoNuo/BookmarkHub/README.md

 1. [Login](https://github.com/login) GitHub，If you don't have an account, please [click here to register](https://github.com/join)。
 2. [Create a token that manages the gist](https://github.com/settings/tokens/new)。
 3. [Create a secret gist](https://gist.github.com)。__Note: If it's a public gist, your bookmarks can be searched by others。__
-4. Download BookmarkHub in the browser store, click the plug-in's settings button, fill in the token and gist ID in the pop-up settings window, and you can upload the download bookmark。
+4. Download BookmarkHub in the browser store, click the plug-in's settings button, fill in the token and gist ID in the pop-up settings window, and choose the sync strategy that fits your workflow (e.g., deduplicate on upload/download, clear local before pulling remote).
+5. Use the dashboard controls to upload, download, compare, or clear bookmarks; the remote configuration statistics section helps verify every gist is aligned.

 <!-- ROADMAP -->
 ## Roadmap